ysong0666/projectlist/README.md

 # README
-An app that tracks all projects.
+An app that tracks all projects using NodeJS.